 CERIC ran an online competition called the National Challenge to Promote Career Development with prizes of $5,000 for each of the top three ideas that enhance and promote the image of career development and its professionals in Canada as voted on by the career development community.

-In recognition of CERIC’s 10th anniversary in 2014, The Counselling Foundation of Canada provided a grant to create the National Challenge.
+In recognition of CERIC’s 10th anniversary, The Counselling Foundation of Canada provided a grant to create the National Challenge.
 The competition aimed to “crowdsource” imaginative and resourceful strategies and foster a national dialogue that will help Canadians to recognize that career development matters to them and has a huge benefit to our country.

 A total of 80 creative entries were submitted that ranged from a career development tour bus to an online career development quiz for Canadians.
 A panel of judges selected the Top 10.
 Online voting was then opened for people to choose their favourite ideas among the finalists.
 A remarkable 4,500 votes were cast.

 Disseminating the results of its research and education is vital to CERIC’s effectiveness, putting information into the hands of practitioners who can use it and influencers who can change career development systems.

 CERIC promotes its resources and shares its expertise through multiple channels.
 Annually CERIC participates in an average of 30 different career development events hosted by organizations ranging from the Institute for Performance and Learning to the Ontario Native Education Counsellors Association, either by presenting, exhibiting or distributing materials.

 In both English and French, CERIC facilitates numerous media interviews with various news organizations, including CBC Radio, CTV News, Toronto Star, The Globe and Mail and National Post.